alevy/simple.cx/pages/tutorial.md

   render "new.html" ()
 ```

-It's imperitive that this route appears before the route for displaying posts.
+It's imperative that this route appears before the route for displaying posts.
 That's because routes are evaluated in order, and `routeVar "post_id"` would
 match "/new", which we don't want.